-Scrutiny Committees (Audit and Governance Committee)
+Scrutiny Committees (Governance and Audit Committee)

-The Council's Audit and Governance Committee received an update on the Council's Quarter 1 Corporate Risk Register in September 2021.
-Feedback on the report will be provided to the Cabinet in the Quarter 2 update.
+The Council's Governance and Audit Committee will receive an update on the Council's Quarter 3 Corporate Risk Register on 31st March2022.
+Feedback on the report will be provided to the Cabinet in the Quarter 3 update.